 Once you develop robust estimating techniques, why not institutionalize them?
 The benefits to your organization could be enormous.
-In addition to reducing project risks, standardized practices also help ensure smooth sailing through the roughest estimating seas, enable you to respond gracefully to unexpected challenges, and streamline the entire process for future endeavors.
+In addition to reducing project risks, standardized practices also help ensure smooth sailing through the roughest estimating situations, enable you to respond gracefully to unexpected circumstances, and streamline the entire process for future undertakings.

 Part 1 and Part 2 of this series covered the first eight tips for increasing estimating accuracy:

 1. Maintain an estimating and "actual hours" database.

 4. Use a "complexity factor" to compare two sets of project tasks.